Mary Fragedakis

 Mary Fragedakis (/ˌfræɡəˈdækɪs/ FRAG-ə-DAK-iss; born April 22, 1971) is a Canadian politician who served as the Toronto city councillor for Ward 29 Toronto—Danforth from 2010 to 2018.
-She was also the Ontario Liberal Party candidate for Toronto—Danforth in the 2022 provincial election.
-Fragedakis has been the executive director of the GreekTown on the Danforth Business Improvement Area (BIA) since April 2019.
+She was the Ontario Liberal Party candidate for Toronto—Danforth in the 2022 Ontario general election.
+In 2026, she became a candidate for Ward 14 Toronto—Danforth in the 2026 Toronto municipal election.

 Early life and education

-Fragedakis is the child of Greek immigrants, and spent her childhood in the Danforth community.
-She attended Wilkinson Public School, Earl Grey Senior Public School and Riverdale Collegiate Institute, before graduating from the University of Toronto in 1996 with a Master of Arts (MA) in political science.
-Prior to her election, Fragedakis was involved for nine years with Open Dialogue, a conference and seminar organizing company and served as one of the founders of the Broadview Community Youth Group.
+Fragedakis is the daughter of Greek immigrants and grew up in the Danforth community.
+She attended Wilkinson Public School, Earl Grey Senior Public School and Riverdale Collegiate Institute.
+She graduated from the University of Toronto in 1996 with a Master of Arts in political science.

+Prior to her election to city council, Fragedakis was involved for nine years with Open Dialogue, a conference and seminar organizing company.
+She was also one of the founders of the Broadview Community Youth Group.